OrthoFinder/RECUR/docs/usage.markdown

 To speed up the analysis, RECUR has introduced both multiprocessing and multithreading in the package.
 By default, the number of threads will be automatically calculated based the configuration of your machine.
 Alternatively, they can be user specified using the following three options.

 - `-t`: Number of threads used for the RECUR algorithms
-- `-nt`: Number of threads for IQ-TREE2 to run in parallel
+- `-nt`: Number of threads for IQ-TREE to run in parallel

 Note, the number of threads cannot exceed the computer allowance.